The Rule of 300 is a shortcut that enables you to estimate how much money you’ll need for retirement or to achieve financial independence.

 What is the Rule of 300?

 The Rule of 300 is dead simple.
-To use it you need two numbers, and one of those is 300.
+To use it you need only two numbers – and one of them is always 300.

-Take your monthly expenditure.
+Take your monthly spending.
 Multiply it by 300.
-The result is how much you’ll need to have saved to keep living like you do today after you jack in your job.
+The result is how much you’ll need to have saved up to keep living like you do today after you quit your job.

 (Or to tell The Man to go hang.
 Or to safely smirk in meetings.
-Or to swap your job to do something less boring for money instead.
+To swap your job to do something less boring for money instead.
 Or to keep loving your job with a safety buffer.
 You decide!)

-Simply put in your expenditure as it stands, and the Rule of 300 tells you what you’ll need to have saved to keep spending like that from your capital.
+Simply enter your expenditure as it stands.
+The Rule of 300 tells you what you’ll need to have saved to keep spending this amount from your capital.
+(Probably!)

-Do not include any regular ISA or pension payments.
+Do not include any regular ISA or pension contributions in your budget.
 For the purposes of this calculation we’re assuming you stop saving and start spending.

 A spartan guide to using the Rule of 300